d0ugal/pynd/docs/index.md

 optional arguments:
-  -h, --help            show this help message and exit --ignore-dir [IGNORE_DIR [IGNORE_DIR ...]]
+  -h, --help            show this help message and exit --version             show program's version number and exit --ignore-dir [IGNORE_DIR [IGNORE_DIR ...]]
                         A pattern to exclude directories.
 This must be a valid Python regular expression.
 It can be provided multiple times.
-  --verbose             Explain what is happening.
-  --debug               Output excessively to make debugging easier --ignore-case         Make all the regular expression matching case
+  --ignore-case         Make all the regular expression matching case
                         insesitive.
   --files-with-matches  Don't output all the results, just the paths to files
                         that contain a result.
   --show-stats          At the end, show some stats.
+  --public              Only show results considered to be public in Python.
+                        They don't start with an underscore.
+  --private             Only show results considered to be private in Python.
+                        They start with an underscore.
+  --verbose             Explain what is happening.
-  -d, --doc             Match class and function docstrings.
+  --debug               Output excessively to make debugging easier -d, --doc             Match class and function docstrings.
   -c, --class           Match class names.
   -f, --def             Match function names.
   -i, --import          Match imported package names.
   -C, --call            Match call statements.
+  -a, --attr            Match attributes on objects
 ```